 Daniel Liedtke, CEO of the Hirslanden Group

 Thurgau was the first canton to award Hirslanden the contract for Covid-19 vaccination centres in Frauenfeld and on the Lake Constance ship MS Thurgau; Weinfelden was also added later.
 At the beginning of April, the largest vaccination centre in Switzerland opened its doors at Messe Zürich with the capability of administering over 5,000 vaccinations per day.
 Further vaccination centres are operated in Baar (in cooperation with the Zug Cantonal Hospital), Geneva, Cologny and Lausanne - thus making a total of up to eight vaccination centres at the same time during the Covid pandemic.
 The vaccination centres will continue until further notice depending on the requirements of the cantons.
 The vaccination ship reverted to its normal scheduled shipping service at the end of May but its vaccination capabilities are being continued in Weinfelden.
-At the beginning of July, the vaccination centres in Cologny and Frauenfeld were closed.
+The vaccination centres in Cologny and Frauenfeld were closed at the beginning of July and the vaccination centre in Lausanne at the end of July.
+On the 27th of August, the vaccination centre Messe Zürich ceased operations and on the 31st of August, the vaccination centre in Geneva officially closed its doors.
+A diverse range of vaccination services is still available in all cantons - find out more here.